vedpd/USD-MS-AAI/Module 2/README.md

 # USD-MS-AAI
-# Module 2 – Supervised Learning
+# Module 2 – Supervised Learning - Symptom to Disease: Multi class classification (NLP model)

 This folder contains project code for **Module 2** of the M.S. in Applied Artificial Intelligence (AAI) course **AAI500**.